 Search is an essential interaction in Spark.
 It's how your users discover causes to support through giving or volunteering.
-Our mission is to make content available at your fingertips, and enable you and your users to discover content based on company goals and individual passions.
+We aspire to have content easily available and searchable for all users.

 In this article: